 Shannon Falls is a beautiful waterfall tumbling over a series of granite cliffs into the Howe Sound and eventually the Pacific Ocean.
 Easy to access and just two kilometres south of Squamish along the Sea to Sky Highway, getting to these falls is a breeze.
 Best viewed in the spring or autumn, the falls are only 200 metres from the parking lot along a paved path.
 Once you arrive at the falls, a series of trails and boardwalks allow you to further explore the pretty surroundings.
-Named after William Shannon, a brick maker who settled in the area in the late 19th century, these falls are third highest in the province.
+Named after William Shannon, a brick maker who settled in the area in the late 19th century, these falls are the third highest in the province.

-These are the 10 best Canadian road trips.
+The Sea to Sky Highway made our countdown of the 10 best Canadian road trips.